amrvac/amrvac/doc/par.md

 in subroutine `usr_init_one_grid` and ( subroutine `usr_special_bc` if exists).
 Potential bug: with a pole boundary in cylindrical and spherical coordinates, GLM methods crash your run with negative pressure.

+Choose 'lindejanhunen', 'lindepowel', or 'lindeglm' to use combined divb cleaning.

 ### Magnetic field splitting strategy {#par_MFS}